mtcute/mtcute/packages/file-id/README.md

 This package also exports namespace `tdFileId`, which contains all the types used by the library

-## Dependencies
-This package uses `@mtcute/core` `BinaryReader` and `BinaryWriter` classes to work with binary streams.
-Additionally, it depends on `@mtcute/tl` types to allow type-safe code for conversion functions.

-Note that `@mtcute/core` itself depends on `@mtcute/tl`, which might redundantly increase your bundle size in case you don't actually use TL types.

 ## Acknowledgements
 This is basically a port of a portion of TDLib APIs, but greatly